SQLObject

 PostgresConnection supports transactions and all other features.

 The user can choose a DB API driver for PostgreSQL by using a driver parameter in DB URI or PostgresConnection that can be a comma-separated list of driver names.
-Possible drivers are: psycopg2, psycopg (alias for psycopg2), pygresql, pypostgresql, pg8000, pyodbc, pypyodbc or odbc (try pyodbc and pypyodbc).
+Possible drivers are: psycopg, psycopg2, pygresql, pypostgresql, pg8000, pyodbc, pypyodbc or odbc (try pyodbc and pypyodbc).
 Default is psycopg.

 Connection-specific parameters are: sslmode, unicodeCols, schema, charset.